Prepare for the Fair

 Have all of the CLA Internship & Career Fair information at your fingertips!
-Download the free Handshake Jobs & Careers app from the App Store.
+Download the free Handshake Jobs & Careers app for iOS or Android.

 Please make sure to read all of the information on the this site's "Prepare for the Fair" pages, in addition to the information here.
 We understand that being an international student (one who will eventually require sponsorship in order to work in the U.S.) presents some unique challenges.
 To help you respond to those challenges, we have prepared a few resources that are specific to the international student experience at job fairs.
-Make sure you take full advantage of these as well as visiting your college career center for a resume review and practice introducing yourself.
-For further career information and resources for international students, please visit the Career Services website.
+Make sure you take full advantage of these as well as visiting your college career center for a résumé review and practice introducing yourself.
+Learn more career information and resources for international students.

 Career Fair Do's and Don'ts for International Students